Wednesday, May 26, 2021

 This event series will bring together perspectives from business leaders, policymakers and community leaders who are responding to these challenges, using established methods as well as new approaches.
 Join us as we convene three panel conversations to unpack the lessons learned from decades of work on MWBE procurement programs; learn of emerging practices that can make procurement more effective for small businesses entering this realm for the first time; and how cities can best earmark their recovery funds in order to guarantee a truly equitable economic recovery.

-Culture and Process: Doing Business Where Government Has Never Done Business Before
+Culture and Process: Doing Business Where Government Has Never Done Business Before - watch a recording of the event that aired on April 7.

-Making Procurement Equitable in Places With Hostile Politics: Accounting for Race When You Can’t Account for Race
+Making Procurement Equitable in Places With Hostile Politics: Accounting for Race When You Can’t Account for Race - the event will be taking place on May 26.
+More details will be coming soon.

 Event 3 Keynote